Osceola: Early life

 Historical monument honoring Osceola near his birthplace in Tallassee, Alabama.

 Osceola was named Billy Powell at his birth in 1804 in the Upper Creek village of Talisi, which means "Old Town".
 The village site, now the city of Tallassee, Alabama, was located on the banks of the Tallapoosa River about 20 mi upstream from Fort Toulouse where the Tallapoosa and the Coosa rivers meet to form the Alabama River.
 The residents of the original Talisi village and of the current city of Tallassee were a mixture of several ethnicities.
 The Muscogee Creek were among the Indigenous peoples of the Southeastern Woodlands, and some of them held enslaved black people.
 Powell was believed to have ancestors from all of these groups.
 His mother was Polly Coppinger, a mixed-race Creek woman, and his father was most likely William Powell, a Scottish trader.

 Polly was also of Muscogee and European ancestry, as the daughter of Ann McQueen and Jose Coppinger.
 Because the Muscogee had a matrilineal kinship system, Polly and Ann's children were all born into their mother's clan.
 They were reared by their mothers and their maternal male relatives following Muscogee cultural practices, and they gained their social status from their mother's people.
 Ann McQueen was also mixed-race Muscogee Creek; her father, James McQueen, was Scottish.
 Ann was probably the sister or aunt of Peter McQueen, a prominent Muscogee leader and warrior.
 Like his mother, Billy Powell was raised in the Muscogee Creek confederacy.

 Billy Powell's maternal grandfather, James McQueen, was a ship-jumping Scottish sailor who in 1716 became the first recorded white person to trade with the Muscogee Creek Confederacy in Alabama.
 He stayed in the area as a fur trader and married into a Muscogee family, becoming closely involved with these people.
 He was buried in 1811 at the Indian cemetery in Franklin, Alabama, near a Methodist missionary church for the Muscogee.

+In the telling of an 1872 history of Macon County, Alabama, "Between Ufaupee and Chattabogue (Red creek), and on the railroad, is the birth-place of Ussa-yohola or Oceola ("Black-Drink"), the famous Seminole chief, who made the Everglades of Florida the last stronghold of his race east of the Mississippi.
+He was a son of an Englishman, name Powell, and of Polly Copinger, a mixed-breed grand-daughter of James McQueen, a Scotchman who died in 1811.
+McQueen was born in 1693, and deserted from a British ship at St. Augustine in 1716, as he told Col. Hawkins; died at the age of 128 years, and is buried on Ufaupee.
+Oceola was a blood-thirsty chief, brave and relentless in his hostility.
+He was decoyed into the American camps, by promises of amnesty, and died in chains at Fort Moultrie.
+Macon feels a pride in him."